aras-p/aras-p.hugo/content/blog/2018/04-path-7-simd-soa.md

 with three numbers in it, and a bunch of operations (addition, multiplication etc.) do the same thing on all of them.

+> Spoiler alert: this isn't a very good approach.
+I know that, but I also meet quite many people
+> who don't, for some reason.
+Read on below!

 Let's make that use SSE instructions.
 A standard way to use them in C++ is via "[intrinsic instructions](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=SSE,SSE2)", that basically have a data type of `__m128` (4 single precision floats, total 128 bits) and instructions like